 Many reps hate the job of prospecting.
 As a result, they fall into what’s called a “sales trap.”

-When your business is generating a lot of good leads and your sales team likely to hit targets, sales reps become complacent and stop prospecting for the future period.
+When your business is generating a lot of good leads and your sales team is likely to hit targets, sales reps become complacent and stop prospecting for the future period.
 Soon, they face a barren pipeline and no opportunities left to pursue.

 To avoid this, make sure your sales reps continually prospect, and your sales pipeline is continuously growing.